gusztavj/Focus-Wizard/readme.md

 * If you apply object modifiers to decimate your objects, to switch lod levels, you may need to select each of your objects one by one and set the visibility of the effects of the modifiers in the viewport carefully.
 * If you create multiple versions with different levels of details of your objects, it may also be time-consuming to find which ones to display and which ones to hide, especially if there are some objects that would be great for multiple lod levels.

 This add-on can help turning this nightmare into a seamless experience by offering (and letting you create) presets defining what to display.
-Presets include rules
+Presets include rules:

 * to specify which objects to show or hide
   * based on object name patterns and